 How to trek the Everest Base Camp Trek

 Most people don’t make their plan to Everest Base Camp Trek because of the high altitude, rugged mountain, and thin air.
 To some extent, there is a risk of high altitude because of the high elevation and improper information about the mountain.
-Lacks of the proper information about mountain, geographical condition, frequently changing weather are the major risks factors to trek in the Everest Base Camp.
-In the last decade, dozens of the trekkers missed their life on the popular trekking area because of the above-mentioned reasons.
+Lack of valuable information about mountains, geographical conditions, and frequently changing weather are the major risk factors to trek in the Everest Base Camp.
+In the last decade, dozens of trekkers missed their life in the popular trekking area for the reasons mentioned above.

-People can get AMS on the Lobuche or Gorakhshep at the midnight then they need to buy an Oxygen cylinder from the hotel which costs more than $300 per night.
-It is not enough to get back your health condition and most of the guide will suggest you for helicopter rescue to go the hospital in Kathmandu which is very expensive about $4500/$5000 from Lobuche and Gorakshep respectively.
+People can get AMS on the Lobuche or Gorakhshep at midnight; then, they need to buy an Oxygen cylinder from the hotel, which costs more than $300 per night.
+It is not enough to get back your health condition, and most of the guides will suggest helicopter rescue to go to the hospital in Kathmandu, which is very expensive, about $4500/$5000 from Lobuche and Gorakshep respectively.

-Most of the trekkers have medical and evacuation insurance and want to use their insurance here but their insurance company will give you some trouble to refund your money.
+Most trekkers have medical and evacuation insurance and want to use their insurance here, but their insurance company will give you some trouble to refund your money.
 To claim your money from the insurance company, you must inform your insurance company before taking a helicopter service.
-If possible local doctor’s recommendation is also plus point for you.
-Doctor’s report, Sagarmatha National Park Permit, and Trekkers’ Information Management System (TIMS) card will be your proof to claim insurance.
+If possible local doctor’s recommendation is also a plus point for you.
+The doctor’s report, Sagarmatha National Park Permit, and Trekkers’ Information Management System (TIMS) card will be your proof to claim insurance.

 Why the agency for trekking:

-We believe that solo trekking in the Himalaya is a risky task because of the unfamiliar rugged mountain.
-To be safe, you need to hire an experienced local guide from a government registered trekking company.
-If you hire a local guide from the trekking entry point or on the way, it is too risky for you.
-You have not proper information about that local guide.
-S/he may have incomplete information about trekking, s/he may have chances to do illegal activities and you must bear the total burden of that guide.
-If that guide meets an accident, you should accept medical and helicopter rescue expenses, or s/he dies because of any reason, you must compensate around USD 10,000 to their family.
+We believe that solo trekking in the Himalayas is a risky task because of the unfamiliar rugged mountain.
+To be safe, you must hire an experienced local guide from a government-registered trekking company.
+Hiring a local guide from the trekking entry point or on the way is too risky for you.
+You do not have the correct information about that local guide.
+S/he may have incomplete information about trekking, s/he may have chances to do illegal activities, and you must bear the total burden of that guide.
+If that guide meets an accident, you should accept medical and helicopter rescue expenses, or if s/he dies for any reason, you must compensate around USD 10,000 to their family.

-To be safe, we would highly recommend you to hire an experienced guide from the trekking company.
-A trekking guide is a person who is very smart and strong to deal with every problem and a well-known person to use the available resources in his group to save his customer’s life.
-He has proper information about geographical location, culture, trekking trails, history, etc. e is not only leading the trail but also plays a vital role to enjoy his customer and his staff.
-Every company has insurance of their staff and insurance companies will bear all expenses if that guide meets an accident.
+To be safe, we highly recommend you hire an experienced guide from the trekking company.
+A trekking guide is a person who is very smart and strong to deal with every problem and a well-known person to uses the available resources in his group to save his customer’s life.
+He has valuable information about geographical location, culture, trekking trails, history, etc., leading the trail and playing a vital role in enjoying his customer and his staff.
+Every company has insurance for their staff, and insurance companies will bear all expenses if that guide meets an accident.

-Each and every day when you are climbing, the guide will give good suggestions to walk slow and continue with drinking more than 4 liters of water after 2500 meters of an altitude.
-The guide and customer want to have rest in the acclimatization day but the guide will take you to climb higher altitude and come back to the Lodge for good sleep without any symptoms of mountain sickness.
-Guides will provide powerful items and offer tea and coffee times to time or garlic soup which is good to keep warm your body.
+Every day you are climbing, the guide will give good suggestions to stroll and continue drinking more than 4 liters of water after 2500 meters of altitude.
+The guide and customer want to rest on the acclimatization day, but the guide will take you to climb higher altitudes and return to the Lodge for good sleep without any symptoms of mountain sickness.
+Guides will provide powerful items and offer tea and coffee from time to time or garlic soup which is good to keep your body warm.

-A guide is a well-known person with the symptoms of mountain sickness so s/he will ask your headache or tiredness.
-If you start to get mountain sickness he will decide to climb up or have rest or go down as soon as possible according to your condition.
+A guide is a well-known person with the symptoms of mountain sickness so that s/he will ask about your headache or tiredness.
+If you start to get mountain sickness, you will decide to climb up or have a rest or go down as soon as possible, according to your condition.
 He will use his porter or local resources to bring lower altitudes.
-In the meanwhile, he will call for helicopter rescue to go to the hospital in Kathmandu.
-The company supports to collect the documents to claim from the insurance company.
+Meanwhile, he will call for helicopter rescue to go to the hospital in Kathmandu.
+The company supports collecting the documents to claim from the insurance company.